Flexible Variational Bayes based on a Copula of a Mixture: Abstract

 \section{Abstract}

-Variational Bayes methods approximate the posterior density by a family of tractable distributions and use optimisation to estimate the unknown parameters of the approximation.
+Variational Bayes methods approximate the posterior density by a family of tractable distributions whose parameters are estimated by optimisation.
 Variational approximation is useful when exact inference is intractable or very costly.
-Our article develops a flexible variational approximation based on a copula of a mixture of normals, which is implemented using the natural gradient and a variance reduction method.
+Our article develops a flexible variational approximation based on a copula of a mixture, which is implemented by combining boosting, natural gradient, and a variance reduction method.
 The efficacy of the approach is illustrated by using simulated and real datasets to approximate multimodal, skewed and heavy-tailed posterior distributions, including an application to Bayesian deep feedforward neural network regression models.
-Each example shows that the proposed variational approximation is much more accurate than the corresponding Gaussian copula and a mixture of normals variational approximations. {}
+Supplementary materials, including appendices and computer code for this article, are available online. {}

 \textbf{Keywords}: Natural-gradient; Non-Gaussian posterior; Multimodal; Stochastic gradient; Variance reduction